baezortega/mutree/README.md

 Muttree depends on the installation of the following software:

-* __RAxML__, which can be downloaded from [Alexis Stamatakis's lab website](http://sco.h-its.org/exelixis/web/software/raxml/index.html).
-Muttree requires compiling the `raxmlHPC-SSE3` and `raxmlHPC-PTHREADS-SSE3` RAxML executables, which should work well in processors less than 5 years old.
+* [__RAxML__](http://sco.h-its.org/exelixis/web/software/raxml/index.html).
+Muttree requires compiling the `raxmlHPC-SSE3` and `raxmlHPC-PTHREADS-SSE3` RAxML executables, which should work well in processors up to 5 years old.

-* __PAML__, which can be downloaded from [Ziheng Yang's website](http://abacus.gene.ucl.ac.uk/software/paml.html).

-* A recent __Java__ runtime (1.6+), which can be downloaded from the [Java website](https://www.java.com) (although it may be already installed in your system).
+* A recent [__Java__](https://www.java.com) runtime (1.6+) (which may be already installed in your system).

-* __FigTree__, which can be downloaded from [Andrew Rambaut's website](http://tree.bio.ed.ac.uk/software/figtree/), is the recommended way of visualizing the output trees.
+* Although it is not required in order to run the pipeline, some visualisation tool is needed to open the output tree files. [__FigTree__](http://tree.bio.ed.ac.uk/software/figtree) can read the Nexus format in which the substitution trees are output.
+The tree showing the bootstrap support values (in Newick format) can be opened using e.g. [__Dendroscope__](http://dendroscope.org/), or converted to a different format.

-Muttree already includes its own (slightly customized) version of the treesub pipeline, in the folder 'treesub-TCG'.
-Therefore, installation of treesub is not necessary, although it may be needed to re-compile it (see below).
+Muttree already includes its own (slightly customized) version of the treesub pipeline, named 'treesub-TCG'.
+Therefore, installing treesub is not necessary, although in some cases it may have to be re-compiled (see NOTE below).

 The following instructions describe the steps for installing muttree and all its components in an Ubuntu 14.04.4 system; they should be valid for any Ubuntu or Debian Linux distribution.
-All of these tools have available Mac and Windows versions (please consult their respective websites).
-Muttree itself has not been tested on Mac or Windows systems, but it might work with an appropriate bash shell.
+The tools employed have available Mac and Windows versions (please consult their respective websites).
+Muttree itself has not been tested on Mac or Windows systems, but it might work with an appropriate Bash shell.

  1. __Install RAxML__

     You only need to install RAxML if the commands `which raxmlHPC-PTHREADS-SSE3` or `which raxmlHPC-SSE3` do not print anything in the terminal.

-    Go to the desired installation folder (in this example, the Software folder inside your home directory, or ~/Software):
+    Go to the desired installation folder (in this example, the Software folder inside your home directory, or `~/Software`):

         cd ~/Software